 So, you just received your SAT or ACT scores and you're not sure whether you should celebrate or immediately register for the next test date.

-Scores below an 1100 on the SAT or a 15 on ACT are considered low at just about any four-year college.
+Scores below an 1100 on the SAT (taken prior to March 2016) or a 15 on ACT are considered low at just about any four-year college.
 You can overcome low scores with good grades or an outstanding application.
 But even if you're accepted by a four-year college, the school may advise or require you to take some remedial courses as a freshman.

 Not sure how you measure up?
 Most colleges publish admission data regarding the previous year's freshman class.
 Compare your scores with the average scores for the colleges on your list.
 You can also find score ranges and acceptance rates for many schools in our Best Colleges guidebook or in our online college profiles.

-Our school profiles list the 25th–75th percentile ranges for enrolled students.
+Our school profiles list the 25th–75th percentile ranges for students in the most recently accepted freshman class.
 For the sample college above, composite ACT scores of 24 to 28 cover the middle 50% of current students.
 (Your composite ACT score is the average of your Math, English, Reading, and Science section scores).

 Do your scores fall in the lower end, or even below, the school's average range?
 That school may be a long-shot (though still possible!).
 Do your scores fall well within the school's average range?
 That school could be a match!